kkirss/vcb-riscv/CPU-V0_1.md

 * Memory only works for word-aligned access.
     * gcc compiler flag `-mstrict-align` enforces this.
+    * Note: Mis-aligned reads and writes are supported as long as they don't cross word boundaries.
+(This is true for all byte-sized reads and some half-sized reads and writes.)
 * `ecall` doesn't do anything
 * `ebreak` doesn't do anything
 * Exceptions/traps aren't raised